Film industry mourns Quebec director Jean-Marc Vallée | CBC News

 "Jean-Marc Vallée moved me with C.R.A.Z.Y. and Big Little Lies," he said.
 "He was extremely kind."

+Prime Minister Justin Trudeau also shared his thoughts on the social media network.

+"Jean-Marc Vallée's passion for filmmaking and storytelling was unmatched — so too was his talent.
+Through his work and with his art, he left a mark in Quebec, across Canada, and around the world," Trudeau wrote.
+"My thoughts are with his family, friends, and fans as they mourn his sudden passing."

-Reese Witherspoon, who starred in Vallée's Wild (2014), which earned her an Academy Award nomination for Best Actress, also expressed her grief on Twitter.
+Reese Witherspoon, who starred in Vallée's Wild (2014), which earned her an Academy Award nomination for Best Actress, and in Big Little Lies, also expressed her grief on Twitter.

 "My heart is broken.
 My friend.
 I love you," she wrote.